 The Full Disclosure Principle

 This disclosure may include items that cannot yet be precisely quantified, such as the presence of a dispute with a government entity over a tax position, or the outcome of an existing lawsuit.
-Full disclosure also means that you should always report existing accounting policies, as well as any changes to those policies (such as changing an asset valuation method).
+Full disclosure also means that you should always report existing accounting policies, as well as any changes to those policies (such as changing an asset valuation method) from the policies stated in the financials for a prior period.

 Several examples of full disclosure are: